PaulDHaes/PaulDHaes/README.md

 - The script enables SSH
 - Disables swap memmory -> this is for the degradation prevention of the SD card
 - Does a full update
-- installs all nessesary programs docker, python3 pip and libs for the python script
+- installs all nessesary programs docker, (python3 pip and libs for the python script) for debug
-- checks if wifi and usb is on and give output on what port the USB is on *if USB port is plugged in to the smart meter then it will print which USB your on handy for telegraf*
+- checks if wifi and usb is on and give output on what port the USB is on
 - Does some optimazation for docker
-- Disables the unnescesery stuff like bluetooth ,vnc and telent
+- Disables the unnescesery stuff like bluetooth ,vnc and telnet
 - Updates the kernel
+- Installes openssl and makes a hex32 token for the influxdb bucket
 - Changes the UBS permission to let the telegraf container read the USB port
 - Does docker-compose up command to pull the container and make a config
 - Reboots